toga4/vscode-go-tdt-outline/README.md

 This extension contributes the following settings:

-* `go-tdd-outline.timeout`: Timeout for parser execution in milliseconds (default: 10000)
+* `go-tdt-outline.timeout`: Timeout for parser execution in milliseconds (default: 10000)
-* `go-tdd-outline.maxFileSize`: Maximum file size to analyze in bytes (default: 1048576 / 1MB)
+* `go-tdt-outline.maxFileSize`: Maximum file size to analyze in bytes (default: 1048576 / 1MB)

 ## Development